How to Create Info Packs for Clients (Digital Collateral, Media Kits & PDFs)

 There are several tools you can use to create your digital documents; you just want to make sure you can export your document to a PDF file.
 You should always send documents to people in this format because (unlike Microsoft Word or Apple Pages documents) the layout won't change depending on what tool or computer or software version you open it with - it will always look the same.

 One of my favourite resources for professional templates is Creative Market*.
-You can buy easy, professionally designed templates for InDesign, Canva, Google Docs or any other kind of software you prefer!
+You can buy easy, professionally designed templates for your info packs and media kits, and most of them work with Canva!

 I’ve listed a few of my favourites below: